All Episodes

 And if you sign up on Wednesday, you'll get Monday, Tuesday, and Wednesdays.

-And uh all of your podcasts will be in your iTunes for as long as you want to keep them there, and that's how of course you sync up with your iPod.
+And all of your podcasts will be in your iTunes for as long as you want to keep them there.

 Our page will have full instructions on how to sync with your iPod if you're new to this, but it's really easy.

-Uh and and we have nothing to do with that.
+And we have nothing to do with that.

-But I am thrilled about this.
+And I am thrilled about this.

-And it was tough to explain.
+It was tough to explain.

-Uh and uh use a combination of RSS feeds and so forth.
+And use a combination of RSS feeds and so forth.

-You don't need to know how it happens because you only have to do it one time and bam, it'll just happen every day as long as you have iTunes running.
+You don't need to know how it happens because you only have to do it one time, and bam, it'll just happen every day as long as you have iTunes running.

-So yeah, it's cool.
+So, yeah, it's cool.

-I mean, it is it is really cool.
+I mean, it is really cool.

-And I and well, that no, the people at Apple were great.
+Well, no, the people at Apple were great.

-I mean, they they um uh they realize there's a lot of podcast com uh uh content out there, and and uh they're just they're trying to find ways to drive traffic to the to the Apple Music store and and and iTunes is the way you do that.
+I mean, they realize there's a lot of podcast content out there, and they're trying to find ways to drive traffic to the Apple Music Store.

-So no, it's a win-win for everybody.
+So, no, it's a win-win for everybody.

 Win-win for everybody.